-Both the E-620 and the NEX-C3 have been discontinued, but can regularly be found used on eBay.
+Both the E-620 and the NEX-C3 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the NEX-C3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-620 Manual (free pdf) or the online Sony NEX-C3 Manual.
+Further information on the features and operation of the E-620 and NEX-C3 can be found, respectively, in the Olympus E-620 Manual (free pdf) or the online Sony NEX-C3 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-620 and the Sony NEX-C3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus E-620:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.